davidADSP/Generative_Deep_Learning_2nd_Edition/docs/docker.md

 1. This specifies the version of Docker Compose to use (currently version 3)
 2. Here, we specify the services we wish to launch
 3. We only have one service, which we call `app`
-4. Here, we tell Docker where to find the Dockerfile (the same directory as the docker compose.yaml file)
+4. Here, we tell Docker where to find the Dockerfile (the same directory as the docker-compose.yaml file)
 5. This allows us to open up an interactive command line inside the container, if we wish
 6. Here, we map folders on our local machine (e.g. ./data), to folders inside the container (e.g. /app/data).
 7. Here, we specify the port mappings - the dollar sign means that it will use the ports as specified in the `.env` file (e.g. `JUPYTER_PORT=8888`)